Mustapha90/todoapp_frontend/README.md

 npm start
 ```

-The app will connect with an already deployed backend in heroku, check the backend repo [here](https://github.com/Mustapha90/todoapp_backend)
+The app will connect to an already deployed backend in heroku, check the backend repo [here](https://github.com/Mustapha90/todoapp_backend)

 ## Live demo
 To test the demo app you can find it on heroku [here]()